Aviation Career Incentive Pay

 The ACP program is open to AV-8B Harrier, EA-6B Prowler, F/A-18 Hornet, KC-130 Hercules, MV-22 Osprey, CH-53D Sea Stallion, CH-53E Super Stallion, AH-1 Cobra, UH-1 Huey and CH-46 Sea Knight pilots, as well as F/A-18 weapons systems officers and EA-6B electronic countermeasures officers.

 The Navy offers bonuses for pilots and naval flight officers beginning with the conclusion of the aviator's initial active-duty service obligation.
-Pilots and naval flight officers opting for the initial five-year contract will receive $25,000 a year in continuation pay a total of $125,000.
-With this five-year contract, aviators may elect to receive 50 percent of that total $62,500 in a lump-sum payment.
+Pilots and naval flight officers opting for the initial five-year contract will receive $25,000 a year in continuation pay — a total of $125,000.
+With the five-year bonus, offered one year prior to the completion of active-duty service obligation, aviators may elect to receive 50 percent of that total — $62,500 — in a lump-sum payment, after successfully selecting for their department head career milestones.
 The remainder is paid in four equal annual installments.
 Short-term contracts of one to three years are offered to all aviators in qualified squadron or major command billets.
-All short-term contracts are for $15,000 a year and are available to both pilots and NFOs, regardless of community.
-Aviators also may receive payment one year before completing their active obligation.
+All short-term contracts are $15,000 a year and available to both pilots and NFOs, regardless of community.

-For fiscal 2007, the Aviation Continuation Pay program includes most aviation warrant officer specialties.
-In a change from the past, it now has three major components: tactical operations officers, maintenance test pilots and maintenance test flight examiners, and special operations officers.
+For fiscal 2008, the Aviation Continuation Pay program includes most aviation warrant officer specialties, and is targeted at three major groups of warrant officers — pilots in tactical operations units, maintenance test pilots and maintenance test flight examiners, and special operations officers.
 The application deadline is Sept.
 30 for annual retention incentives of $12,000 to $25,000, depending on bonus category and length of service extension.

 These bonuses are in addition to regular flight pay (Aviation Career Incentive Pay), which ranges from $125 to $840 per month.
 The bonuses are available to rated warrant officers who have completed the six-year service obligation incurred by attending flight school.